ace-wg/Hackathon-108/GroupMessage.md

 > JLS: I have updated the context and entity IDs in the keys file so they are consistent with what I am using.
 > I added a ToBeSigned field which is the COSE ToBeSigned

+> Rikard (July 12): Check the Group Id in GroupKeys.md also, I noticed it wasn't updated.
+In GroupKeys it is 0x09EDDA but in this message 0x0A0B0C.

 >Rikard: I understand what was going wrong now.
 This is the ToBeSigned I got:
 ~~~
 ["CounterSignature0", null, h'', h'8601840A2682810282020182020141E1410140473901030A0B0CE1', h'F0A0FBE1AE80E924C90E04427D']